mlswg/mls-protocol/draft-ietf-mls-protocol.md

 CipherSuite supported_ciphersuites<0..255>;
 ~~~~~

-These extensions MUST be always present in a ClientInitKey.
+These extensions MUST be always present in a KeyPackage.

 ## Expiration

 The `expiration` extension represents the time at which clients MUST consider
-this ClientInitKey invalid.
+this KeyPackage invalid.
 This time is represented as an absolute time,
 measured in seconds since the Unix epoch (1970-01-01T00:00:00Z).
 If a client
-receives a ClientInitKey that contains an expiration extension at a time after
+receives a KeyPackage that contains an expiration extension at a time after
-its expiration time, then it MUST consider the ClientInitKey invalid and not use
+its expiration time, then it MUST consider the KeyPackage invalid and not use
 it for any further processing.

 ~~~~~
 uint64 expiration;
 ~~~~~

-Applications that rely on "last resort" ClientInitKeys MAY set the
+Applications that rely on "last resort" KeyPackages MAY set the
 expiration to its maximum value even though this is NOT RECOMMENDED.
 It is RECOMMENDED to rotate last resort keys at a pace chosen by the
 application even though they can have much longer lifetimes than other
-ClientInitKeys.
+KeyPackages.

-This extension MUST always be present in a ClientInitKey.
+This extension MUST always be present in a KeyPackage.

-## ClientInitKey Identifiers
+## KeyPackage Identifiers

-Within MLS, a ClientInitKey is identified by its hash (see, e.g.,
+Within MLS, a KeyPackage is identified by its hash (see, e.g.,
 {{welcoming-new-members}}).
 The `key_id` extension allows applications to add
-an explicit, application-defined identifier to a ClientInitKey.
+an explicit, application-defined identifier to a KeyPackage.

 ~~~~~
 opaque key_id<0..2^16-1>;